clarissanjani/ECML_PKDD_TaxiTrajectoryPrediction/README.md

 # Advanced Seminar Operations & Supply Chain Management (WIB22964): Logistics and Supply Chain Management
- ## ECML_PKDD_TaxiTrajectoryPrediction
 As part of the Advanced Seminar Class at the Technical University of Munich, I wrote a seminar paper and performed data analysis on a former Kaggle competition on prediction taxi trajectories.
+The link the the former Kaggle competition is shown below

 https://www.kaggle.com/competitions/pkdd-15-predict-taxi-service-trajectory-i/overview